yiisoft/yii2-elasticsearch/README.md

 Requirements
 ------------

-Dependent on the version of Elasticsearch you are using you need a different version of this extension.
+Depending on the version of Elasticsearch you are using you need a different version of this extension.

-- Extension version 2.0.x works with Elasticsearch version 1.6.0 to 1.7.6.
+- For Elasticsearch 1.6.0 to 1.7.6 use extension version 2.0.x
-- Extension version 2.1.x requires Elasticsearch version 5.x.
+- For Elasticsearch 5.x or above use extension version 2.1.x

-Note: to provide the work necessary a requests to the delete by query, in Elasticsearch [since version 2.0](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/docs-delete-by-query.html), you should to install the plugin [delete-by-query](https://www.elastic.co/guide/en/elasticsearch/plugins/2.3/plugins-delete-by-query.html)

 Installation
 ------------